 From domestic abuse to rape to sex trafficking, gender-based violence threatens the social and economic wellbeing of women and girls around the world.

-How?
-Years of research and collaborative efforts address the many systematic, gender-inequality issues resulting in tragic consequences for women and girls.
+How can we address the many systemic, gender-inequality issues resulting in tragic consequences for women and girls?

 Let's start here:

 - Abusive behavior toward women and girls must be viewed as unacceptable.
 Period.

 - Women must be free to act in their own best interest—access to education, control over their finances, and a personal sense of autonomy.